monas-mechanica/monas-mechanica/README.md

 ![compass](./images/LOGO.jpg?raw=true "Monas Mechanica")

-A an armchair cartographers journey through  landscapes of mathematics mechanics, fluids and numerics. visit [https://monasmechanica.substack.com] for blogpost.
+A an armchair cartographers journey through  landscapes of mathematics mechanics, fluids and numerics.

+Visit [https://monasmechanica.substack.com] for reading the blog.
 This is the repository for data files and code.